-Also, to get the most convenient/customizable features including automated workflow, API integration, Single sign-on, and more.
-You will find yourself obliged to go with the Enterprise plan like most user reviews confirmed.
-Added are Pardot Add-on fees which range between $1000/month for its standard version and $2000/month for its Pro version.
-Then I believe we got ourselves a Clear winner at least on the pricing side.
+Also, to get the most convenient/customizable features, including automated workflow, API integration, Single sign-on, and more.
+You will find yourself obliged to go with the Enterprise plan, as most user reviews confirmed.
+Added are Pardot Add-on fees, which range between $1000/month for its standard version and $2000/month for its Pro version.
+Then I believe we got ourselves a Clear winner, at least on the pricing side.

-Hubspot is clear and straightforward, with a good learning team behind it that helps efficiently get you to the right starts.
-Its notion builds around fully automated Marketing experience, so there is no turning around the curbs with Hubspot.
+Hubspot is clear and straightforward, with an excellent learning team behind it helps efficiently get you to the right start.
+Its notion builds around a fully automated Marketing experience, so there is no turning around the curbs with Hubspot.
 It is Nice, It is fresh, and it is Clean.

-Salesforce is fully customizable, means you get to do everything with your hands, yet that requires skilled hands, of course, else you will find yourself passing through a dilemma of interloping and painful experience that might drive most users off.
-Nonetheless, It is an undeniably powerful platform that is fully capable of boosting your sales and marketing experience to top level.
-Provided you have the right people on your team that can help newcomers through its “steep learning curve” according to how PCMagazine described it in a nutshell.
+Salesforce is fully customizable, which means you get to do everything with your hands, yet that requires skilled hands, of course, else you will find yourself passing through a dilemma of interloping and painful experience that might drive most users off.
+Nonetheless, It is an undeniably powerful platform that is fully capable of boosting your sales and marketing experience to the top level.
+Provided you have the right people on your team to help newcomers through its “steep learning curve,” according to how PCMagazine described it in a nutshell.

-Hubspot has a helpful and friendly team that is always available to provide you with the right guidance, yet users complained they had to try over and over to make a hit finally.
-Means they can be as occupied as they are friendly and helpful.
+Hubspot has a helpful and friendly team that is always available to provide you with the proper guidance, yet users complained they had to try over and over to make a hit finally.
+This means they can be as occupied as they are friendly and helpful.
 So you will have to be patient.

-On the other Hand, (according to several user reviews and feedback) Salesforce, is a significant enterprise now, are intending to delegate other representatives or third-party companies to cover up for customer services issues and requests.
-Also, usually representatives do not have the same level of knowledge about the product and features, so their limit of help is varied.
-So, unless you are an enterprise level customer, you might be facing some issues getting the responsive and appropriate support you hope for.
+On the other hand, (according to several user reviews and feedback), Salesforce is a significant enterprise now, is intending to delegate to other representatives or third-party companies to cover up for customer service issues and requests.
+Also, usually, representatives do not have the same level of knowledge about the product and features, so their limit is varied.
+So, unless you are an enterprise-level customer, you might be facing some issues getting the responsive and appropriate support you hope for.

-Both solutions are powerful CRM with lots of Sales & Marketing capabilities, and both have their pros and cons as well if we might say so.
-Then the most deciding element will be for you to weigh the scale of your own business and become fully aware of your needs.
+Both solutions are powerful CRM with lots of Sales & Marketing capabilities, and both have their pros and cons, if we might say so.
+The most deciding element will be to weigh the scale of your own business and become fully aware of your needs.
 Then it will be much easier to decide which of these two products is most suitable for your company.